ioBroker/ioBroker.hm-rpc/README.md

 });
 ```

-Set a value, like the adapter does on stateChange:
+Set a value, like the adapter does on `stateChange`:
 ```javascript
 sendTo('hm-rpc.1', 'setValue', {ID: '000453D77B9EDF:1', paramType: 'SET_POINT_TEMPERATURE', params: 15}, res => {
     log(JSON.stringify(res));
 });
 ```

-Get the paramsetDescription of a devices channel:
+Get the `paramsetDescription` of a devices channel:
 ```javascript
 sendTo('hm-rpc.1', 'getParamsetDescription', {ID: '000453D77B9EDF:1', paramType: 'VALUES'}, res => {
     log(JSON.stringify(res));
 });
 ```

-Get firmware information of a device (in this case we are logging the FW status):
+Get firmware information of a device (in this case, we are logging the FW status):
 ```javascript
 sendTo('hm-rpc.1', 'getDeviceDescription', {ID: '0000S8179E3DBE', paramType: 'FIRMWARE'}, res => {
     if (!res.error) {